forj-oss/forjj-jenkins/README.md

 - a collection of pre-defined environment variable sent by `forjj-jenkins`
   - DOCKER_DOOD        : docker run helper given by forjj to start a container in DooD mode.
   - DOCKER_DOOD_BECOME : docker run helper given by forjj to start a container with a different UID/GID.
-  - PROXY              : docker run helper given by forjj to start a container with a proxy setup.
+  - DOCKER_DOOD_PROXY  : docker run helper given by forjj to start a container with a proxy setup.
   - DOOD_SOURCE        : docker run helper given by forjj to start a container with options to mount source/deploy/workspace path

   - DOOD_SRC           : Obsolete.
 Use DOOD_SOURCE.
 Host path to the source code.